Rube Goldberg machine: History

+The term "Rube Goldberg machine" comes from the cartoonist by the same name, Rube Goldberg, who would illustrate many of these machines.
+The first Rube Goldberg machine was drawn by him in 1914, titled the Automatic Weight-Reducing Machine drawn for the "Inventions!" section of the New York Evening Mail.
+In the cartoon, the machine uses a variety of objects to get an overweight person to become trapped in a hole.
+The man is then starved until he is thin enough to pass through the hole and escape.

-The expression is named after the American cartoonist Rube Goldberg, whose cartoons often depicted devices that performed simple tasks in indirect convoluted ways.
-One such machine is featured in Goldberg's 1931 cartoon Professor Butts and the Self-Operating Napkin, which was later reprinted in a few book collections, including the postcard book Rube Goldberg's Inventions! and the hardcover Rube Goldberg: Inventions, both compiled by Maynard Frank Wolfe from the Rube Goldberg Archives.
+Another such machine is featured in Goldberg's 1931 cartoon Professor Butts and the Self-Operating Napkin, which was later reprinted in a few book collections, including the postcard book Rube Goldberg's Inventions! and the hardcover Rube Goldberg: Inventions, both compiled by Maynard Frank Wolfe from the Rube Goldberg Archives.
 It was also famously featured on a US postage stamp in 1995.

-The term "Rube Goldberg" was being used in print to describe elaborate contraptions by 1928, and appeared in the Random House Dictionary of the English Language in 1966 meaning "having a fantastically complicated improvised appearance", or "deviously complex and impractical".
+The term "Rube Goldberg" was used in print to describe elaborate contraptions by 1928, and appeared in the Random House Dictionary of the English Language in 1966 meaning "having a fantastically complicated improvised appearance", or "deviously complex and impractical".
 Because Rube Goldberg machines are contraptions derived from tinkering with the tools close at hand, parallels have been drawn with evolutionary processes.

-In media

-Many of Goldberg's ideas were utilized in films and TV shows for the comedic effect of creating a crazy rigamarole for a simple task, such as the front gate mechanism in The Goonies and the breakfast machine shown in Pee-wee's Big Adventure.
-In Ernest Goes to Jail, Ernest P. Worrell uses his invention simply to turn his TV on.
-A memorable Rube Goldberg machine used for automatic feeding was featured in Charlie Chaplin's 1936 comedy film Modern Times.
-Other films such as Chitty Chitty Bang Bang, the end credits of Waiting..., The Money Pit, and Back to the Future have featured Rube Goldberg–style devices as well.